Communes of France: Status of the communes

-Despite enormous differences in population, each of the communes of the French Republic possess a mayor (maire) and a municipal council (conseil municipal), which jointly manage the commune from the municipal hall (mairie), with exactly the same powers no matter the size of the commune.
-This uniformity of status is a legacy of the French Revolution, which wanted to do away with the local idiosyncrasies and tremendous differences of status that existed in the kingdom of France.
+Despite differences in population, each of the communes of the French Republic possesses a mayor (maire) and a municipal council (conseil municipal), which jointly manage the commune from the municipal hall (mairie), with exactly the same powers no matter the size of the commune.
+This uniformity of status is a legacy of the French Revolution, which wanted to do away with the local idiosyncrasies and tremendous differences in status that existed in the kingdom of France.

 French law makes allowances for the vast differences in commune size in a number of areas of administrative law.
 The size of the municipal council, the method of electing the municipal council, the maximum allowable pay of the mayor and deputy mayors, and municipal campaign finance limits (among other features) all depend on the population echelon into which a particular commune falls.

 Since the PLM Law of 1982, three French communes also have a special status in that they are further divided into municipal arrondissements: these are Paris, Marseille, and Lyon.
-The municipal arrondissement is the only administrative unit below the commune in the French Republic, but existing only in these three communes.
+The municipal arrondissement is the only administrative unit below the commune in the French Republic but exists only in these three communes.
 These municipal arrondissements are not to be confused with the arrondissements that are subdivisions of French départements: French communes are considered legal entities, whereas municipal arrondissements, by contrast, have no official capacity and no budget of their own.

 The rights and obligations of communes are governed by the Code général des collectivités territoriales (CGCT) which replaced the Code des communes (except for personnel matters) with the passage of the law of 21 February 1996 for legislation and decree number 2000-318 of 7 April 2000 for regulations.

-From 1794 to 1977 — except for a few months in 1848 and 1870-1871 — Paris had no mayor and was thus directly controlled by the departmental prefect.
-This meant that Paris had less autonomy than the smallest village.
+From 1794 to 1977 — except for a few months in 1848 and 1870–1871 — Paris had no mayor and was thus directly controlled by the departmental prefect.
+This meant that Paris had less autonomy than certain towns or villages.
 Even after Paris regained the right to elect its own mayor in 1977, the central government retained control of the Paris police.
 In all other French communes, the municipal police are under the mayor's supervision.

-History of the French communes
+History

 French communes were created at the beginning of the French Revolution in 1789–1790.